bfreuden/kubernetes-cheat-sheet/README.md

 https://youtu.be/KS5MzK4EDg8

-You can also auto scale based on memory limits.
+You can also use HPA to auto scale based on memory limits.

 (not tested)